hasura/graphql-engine/docs/graphql/manual/guides/integrations/aws-cognito.rst

      });
    }

 That’s it!
-This lambda function will be triggered on every successful signup/login and sync your Auth0 user into your postgres database.
+This lambda function will be triggered on every successful sign up/log in and sync your Auth0 user into your postgres database.

 .. note::